Charu20020615/black-line/RAILWAY_DEPLOYMENT.md

-# Railway Deployment Guide
+# Railway Deployment Guide - Separate Frontend & Backend

-This guide will help you deploy the Black Line application on Railway.
+This guide will help you deploy the Black Line application on Railway with **separate services** for frontend and backend.

 ## Prerequisites